Back To Search Results

 Cystatin C

 Cystatin C is a low-molecular-weight protein that functions as a protease inhibitor produced by all nucleated cells in the body.
-It is formed at a constant rate and freely filtered by the kidneys.
-Serum levels of cystatin C are inversely correlated with the glomerular filtration rate (GFR).
-In other words, high values indicate low GFRs, while lower values indicate higher GFRs, similar to creatinine.
+Cystatin C is formed at a constant rate and freely filtered by the kidneys.
+Serum levels of cystatin C are inversely correlated with the GFR.
+In other words, high values indicate low GFRs, whereas lower values indicate higher GFRs, similar to creatinine.
 The renal handling of cystatin C differs from creatinine.
-While glomeruli freely filter both, once cystatin C is filtered, it is reabsorbed and metabolized by proximal renal tubules, unlike creatinine.
+Although glomeruli freely filter both, once cystatin C is filtered, it is reabsorbed and metabolized by proximal renal tubules, unlike creatinine.
 Thus, under normal conditions, cystatin C does not enter the final excreted urine to any significant degree.
 Cystatin C is measured in serum and urine.
-The advantages of cystatin C over creatinine are that it is not affected by age, muscle bulk, or diet, and various reports have indicated that it is a more reliable marker of GFR than creatinine, particularly in early renal impairment.
+The advantages of cystatin C over creatinine are that it is not affected by age, muscle bulk, or diet, and many reports have indicated that it is a more reliable marker of GFR compared to creatinine, particularly in early renal impairment when creatinine levels are within normal range.
 Cystatin C has also been incorporated into eGFR equations, such as the combined creatinine-cystatin KDIGO CKD-EPI equation.

 Albuminuria and Proteinuria

 Albuminuria refers to the abnormal presence of albumin in the urine.
-Microalbumin, considered an obsolete term as there is no such biochemical molecule, is now referred to only as urine albumin.
-Albuminuria is used as a marker for the detection of incipient nephropathy in diabetics.
-It is an independent marker for the cardiovascular disease since it connotes increased endothelial permeability, and it is also a marker for chronic renal impairment.
-Urine albumin may be measured in 24-hour urine collections or early morning/random specimens as an albumin/creatinine ratio.
-The presence of albuminuria on two occasions with the exclusion of a urinary tract infection indicates glomerular dysfunction.
-The presence of albuminuria for three or more months is indicative of chronic kidney disease.
-Frank proteinuria is defined as greater than 300 mg per day of protein.
-Normal urine protein is up to 150 mg per day (30% albumin; 30% globulins; 40% Tamm Horsfall protein).
-Increased amounts of protein in the urine may be due to:
+The term microalbumin is now considered obsolete as there is no such biochemical molecule; the condition is now referred to only as increased urine albumin.
+Albuminuria is used as a marker to detect incipient nephropathy in diabetics.
+Albuminuria is an independent marker for cardiovascular disease as it connotes increased endothelial permeability, and it is also a marker for chronic renal impairment.
+Urine albumin may be measured in 24-hour urine collections or early morning or random specimens as an albumin/creatinine ratio.
+The presence of albuminuria on 2 occasions, excluding a urinary tract infection, indicates glomerular dysfunction.
+The presence of albuminuria for 3 or more months is indicative of CKD.
+Frank proteinuria is defined as greater than 300 mg/d of protein.
+Normal urine protein is up to 150 mg/d (approximately 30% to 40% albumin, 10% to 20% globulins, and 50% uromodulin [Tamm-Horsfall protein]).[25]

-• Glomerular proteinuria: Caused by defects in permselectivity of the glomerular filtration barrier to plasma proteins (for example, glomerulonephritis or nephrotic syndrome)
+• Glomerular proteinuria: Caused by defects in the selectivity of the glomerular filtration barrier to plasma proteins, such as glomerulonephritis and nephrotic syndrome

-• Tubular proteinuria: Caused by incomplete tubular reabsorption of proteins (for example, interstitial nephritis)
+• Tubular proteinuria: Caused by incomplete tubular reabsorption of proteins, such as interstitial nephritis

-• Overflow proteinuria: Caused by increased plasma concentration of proteins (for example, multiple myeloma-Bence Jones protein, myoglobinuria)
+• Overflow proteinuria: Caused by increased plasma concentration of proteins, such as Bence-Jones protein and myoglobinuria

 • Urinary tract inflammation or tumor

-Urine protein may be measured using either a 24-hour urine collection or random urine protein: creatinine ratio (early morning sample is preferred since it is a near representative of the 24-hour sample).
+Urine protein may be measured using either a 24-hour urine collection or a random urine protein-to-creatinine ratio (an early morning sample is preferred as it is a close representative of the 24-hour sample).

-The KDIGO classification defines three stages of albuminuria:
+The KDIGO classification defines 3 stages of albuminuria:

 • A1: Less than 30 mg/g creatinine